 That's why we determined that it was time to expand Salesforce Customer 360 Truth to be able to:

-Segment and activate customer data to deliver personalized engagement across marketing, commerce, and service
+Segment and activate customer data to deliver personalised engagement across marketing, commerce, and service

 By adding new innovations to Salesforce Customer 360 Truth, we are creating a comprehensive customer data solution for our entire ecosystem.
 And we're excited to share that it solves exactly the challenges today's CDPs are trying to address and more.